dandeliontree/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-Question 1: Exclusion missing values, What is mean total number of steps taken per day?
+Question 1: Excludiong missing values, What is mean total number of steps taken per day?

 Analysis excluding missing values.